zedlopez/ifm/Writing with Inform.md

 8) The `provision relation` is special in that it applies to any value and any property, even when this seems absurd.
 For example, `if 20 provides carrying capacity` is perfectly legal.
 (The answer is no.) But it is intended for coping with objects, where it often happens that a variable contains some object, but where the exact kind is not known in advance.

+   In principle the `provision relation` can be tested on any property, but because either/or properties behave adjectivally in Inform, it's difficult actually to write such tests. `if 20 provides lit` is interpreted as meaning `if 20 provides something lit`, which then throws a problem message.
+So in practice `provides` can only be used with value properties.

 9) These size comparison relations can be applied to a wide range of number-like quantities, not just numbers, but they can only be tested, not asserted by `now`.

 ### Built-in verbs from the Standard Rules